-Extra Practice (2)
+EX tra Practice (2)

 Number Roman Numeral

-1 I
+1 1

 2 II

 3 III

 4 IV

 5 V

 6 VI

 7 VII

 8 VIII

 9 IX

-10 Х
+10 X

-Recap: What Decision Making Constructs Are Available /When To Use Them
+Recap: What Decision Making Mechanisms Are Available / When To Use Them

-Construct When To Use If Evaluate a Boolean expression and execute some code (body) if it's true If-else Evaluate a Boolean expression and execute some code (first body 'if') if it's true, execute alternate code (second body 'else') if it's false Multiple if's Multiple Boolean expressions need to be evaluated with the answer for each expression being independent of the answers for the others (non-exclusive).
+Mechanism When To Use If Evaluate a Boolean expression and execute some code (body) if it's true If-else Evaluate a Boolean expression and execute some code (first body: 'if') if it's true, execute alternate code (second body: 'else') if it's false Multiple if's Multiple Boolean expressions need to be evaluated with the answer for each expression being independent of the answers for the others (non-exclusive).
 Separate instructions (bodies) can be executed for each expression.
-If-elif-else Multiple Boolean expressions need to be evaluated but zero or at most only one of them can be true (mutually exclusive).
+If-elif- else Multiple Boolean expressions need to be evaluated but zero or at most only one of them can be true (mutually exclusive).
 Zero bodies or exactly one body will execute.
-Also it allows for a separate body (else) to execute when all the if-elif Boolean expressions are false.
+Also it allows for a separate body (else-case) to execute when all the if-elif Boolean expressions are false. slide 58 James Tam

-Recap: When To Use Compound And Nested Decision Making Constructs (2)
+Recap: When To Use Compound And Nested Decision Making

-Construct When To Use Compound decision making More than one Boolean expression must be evaluated before the innermost body can execute.
+Mechanism When To Use Compound decision making There may have to be more than one condition to be considered before the body can execute.
 All expressions must evaluate to true (AND) or at least one expression must evaluate to true (OR).
-Nested decision making The outer Boolean expression must be true before the inner expression will even be evaluated.
+Nested decision making The outer Boolean expression ("gate keeper") must be true before the inner expression will even be evaluated.
 (Inner Boolean expression is part of the body of the outer Boolean expression).